FerranAD/design-patterns/README.md

 ### Factory method

-The Factory Method Pattern defines an interface for creating an object, but lets subclasses decide which class to instantiate.
+The Factory Method pattern defines an interface for creating an object, but lets subclasses decide which class to instantiate.
 Factory Method __lets a class defer instantiation to subclasses__.